Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference: Appendix

-Similar to other sequential samplers, the first step of our algorithm is to construct an initial coalescent tree.
+Similar to other sequential procedures, the first step of our algorithm is to construct an initial coalescent tree.
 Consistency with the first marker is not assumed; ARG inference can be carried out even starting from a completely random tree.
 The sole requirement is that it be a valid coalescent tree, i.e., a full binary tree with a coherent set of latitudes for the vertices.
 The idea behind this functionality is that it might be of interest to compare the performance of a method under a model without recombination versus one that allows for such events.
 It would make little sense in that context to give a special status to a single marker, disregarding the remainder of the haplotypes.
 Consequently, we give the user maximum flexibility when building coalescent trees, which may be of interest both in their own right and as a stepping stone for constructing more complex histories.
 As will be discussed later, \pkg{Moonshine} is packaged with two haplotype metrics designed for tree building.
 It is straightforward for the user to implement custom metrics.

 Within our package, data structures representing genealogies are subtypes of the \code{AbstractGenealogy} abstract type.
 The type of coalescent trees is simply \code{Tree}.
-Given a sample (of type \code{Sample}) of phased and polarized genetic sequences (of type \code{Sequence}), sampling is controlled by two parameters: the global mutation rate $\mu$ and a metric on haplotypes $d$.
-Assuming a diploid population, sequences of length $l$ with $s$ markers, an effective population size $N_e$ and a constant per locus mutation rate of $\mu'$, the global mutation rate is $\mu = 2 N_e \mu' l$.
+Given a sample (of type \code{Sample}) of phased and polarized genetic sequences (of type \code{Sequence}), construction is controlled by two parameters: the global mutation rate $\mu$ and a metric on haplotypes $d$.
+Assuming a diploid population, sequences of length $l$ with $s$ markers, a diploid effective population size $N_e$ and a constant per locus diploid mutation rate of $\mu'$, the global mutation rate is $\mu = 4 N_e \mu' l$.
 These parameters are either computed or explicitly passed to \code{Sample}'s constructor.
-As for the metric, since \pkg{Moonshine} is compatible with binary markers exclusively, a sample is an $n$-tuple $\vec H = (h_1, \cdots, h_n)$ of $s$-vectors of $\GF(2)$, the finite field with two elements.
-Concretely, for each $k$, we have
+As for the metric, since \pkg{Moonshine} is compatible with binary markers exclusively, a sample of size $n$ is an $n$-tuple $\vec H = (h_1, \cdots, h_n)$ of bit vectors of size $s$.
+Concretely, for each sequence $k$, we have

 where $h_k^{\bullet} \in \{ 0, 1 \}$.
 Wild and derived alleles are represented by 0 and 1 respectively as is standard in the literature.
 Let $\xor$ denote addition modulo 2.
 Examples of useful metrics, also known as \emph{distance functions}, include